 - When responding to a negative review, never drop to their level.
 Be understanding, civil, and apologetic (if you have something to apologize for).

 In addition, there are online platforms available that allow you to incorporate a review widget into your own site.
 Reviews cannot generally be carried over from different review sites, so you won’t be able to post reviews from Google to your own site’s review widget.
-However, integrating one of these platforms (such as GetFiveStars) is worth it, since they allow you much more control over the reviews that are posted, and provide visitors to your site with the past client feedback that could tilt the balance in your favor.
+However, integrating one of these platforms is worth it, since they allow you much more control over the reviews that are posted, and provide visitors to your site with the past client feedback that could tilt the balance in your favor.

 For more info, read our post Online Reviews: What You Can Do to Gain Control.